eden0214/streaming-05-smart-smoker/README.md

 1. Create a file for your bbq producer. - DONE

 # Task 2.
 Design and Implement Your Producer
 1. Implement your bbq producer.
-More detailed help provided in links below.
+More detailed help provided in links below. - DONE
-1. Use the logic, approach, and structure from Module 4, version 2 and version 3.
+1. Use the logic, approach, and structure from Module 4, version 2 and version 3. - DONE
 1. These provide a current and solid foundation for streaming analytics - modifying them to serve your purpose IS part of the assignment.
 1. Do not start from scratch - do not search for code - do not use a notebook.
 1. Use comments in the code and repo to explain your work.
 1. Use docstring comments and add your name and date to your README and your code files.
 1. Explain your project in the README.
-Include prerequisites and how to run your code.
+Include prerequisites and how to run your code. - DONE
 1. Document your project works - display screenshots of your console and maybe the RabbitMQ console.
 1. If you only have a producer, you won't have a consumer showing messages yet, so you'll need to be creative.
 We'll build the consumers next.

 # Required Approach
-* Use your Module 4 projects (Version 2 and Version 3) as examples.
+* Use your Module 4 projects (Version 2 and Version 3) as examples. - DONE
 * Remember: No prior coding experience is required to take this course.
 Rely heavily on the working examples from earlier modules.
-* The more similar your code looks to the examples - the more credit earned.
+* The more similar your code looks to the examples - the more credit earned. - DONE
 * Vastly different approaches can be expected to earn less credit not more.
 * This project should clearly build on skills and code we've already mastered.
 If not, let me know and more help will be provided.
-* The primary difference should be going from 1 to 3 queue_names and from 1 to 3 callbacks.
+* The primary difference should be going from 1 to 3 queue_names and from 1 to 3 callbacks. - DONE
 * Part of the challenge is to implement analytics using the tools and approach provided (don't significantly refactor the codebase during your first week of work!)
 * AFTER earning credit for the assignment, THEN create and share additional custom projects.